 As with any topic, children will ask questions during RSE to further their understanding.
 Due to the sensitive nature of the topic, teachers will employ strategies to ensure that questions are asked and answered in an appropriate way.
-Through the use of ground rules at the start of sessions children will be reminded that personal questions are not appropriate.
+Through the use of ground rules at the start of sessions children will be reminded that personal questions are not appropriate, however children will be offered an alternative way of asking personal questions should they arise for example; noting them on a post it note or recording them in a talking tin.
 Teachers may feel that it is not appropriate to answer some questions in front of the whole group - the question will then be addressed on an individual basis with the pupil and in some cases with parents/carers.
 All staff will be mindful of their safeguarding role and will follow the relevant school procedures if a question raises concerns of this nature.